![]() |

 - Model 3.
 ULAs provide support outside of class.

-- Departments that received PEER funding during the 2024-2025 academic year must provide evidence of effective assessment of the ULA/UPM program, with emphasis on the program’s impact on student learning outcomes.
+- Departments that received PEER funding during the Fall 2025 quarter must provide evidence of effective assessment of the ULA/UPM program, with emphasis on the program’s impact on student learning outcomes.

 - The application materials must clearly state how the ULAs or UPMs contribute to student learning within the department.
 Please note that applications that do not prioritize student learning outcome gains will not qualify for funding.